brutalsavage/aps360project/README.md

 ### What is this repo for ?
 - Data Cleaning Scripts ✔
 - Baseline Model ✔
-- Final Image Processing Script - TODO
+- Final Image Processing Script ✔